-During February and March 2020 Australia began to experience the impacts of the Covid-19 virus which would be classified as a global pandemic by the World Health Organisation.
+During February and March 2020 Australia began to experience the impacts of the Covid19 virus which would be classified as a global pandemic by the World Health Organisation.
+This position continues.

-Covid-19 was a health pandemic that had economic repercussions.
-This necessitated Federal and State Government intervention to shut down the majority of the economy resulting in a significant contraction in economic activity.
-For the year ended 30 June 2020 the financial results of CWCU were impacted through significantly higher loan provisions.
+Covid-19 is a health pandemic that has economic repercussions.
+This necessitated Federal and State Government intervention to shut down the majority of the economy resulting in significant impact on economic activity.